aws-samples/amazon-sagemaker-secure-mlops/README.md

 The Data Science Environment product in the AWS Service Catalog creates an [Amazon SageMaker Studio domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html), which consists of a list of authorized users, configuration settings, and an Amazon Elastic File System ([Amazon EFS](https://aws.amazon.com/efs/)) volume, which contains data for the users, including notebooks, resources, and artifacts.

 **3,4 – SageMaker MLOps project templates**
 The solution delivers the customized versions of [SageMaker MLOps project templates](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-whatis.html).
 Each MLOps template provides an automated model building and deployment pipeline using continuous integration and continuous delivery (CI/CD).
 The delivered templates are configured for the secure multi-account model deployment and are fully integrated in the provisioned data science environment.
-The project templates are provisioned in the SageMaker Studio via AWS Service Catalog.
+The project templates are provisioned in the Studio via AWS Service Catalog.

 **5,6 – CI/CD workflows**
-The MLOps projects implement CI/CD using Amazon SageMaker pipelines and [AWS CodePipeline](https://aws.amazon.com/codepipeline/), [AWS CodeCommit](https://aws.amazon.com/codecommit/), and [AWS CodeBuild](https://aws.amazon.com/codebuild/) services.
-SageMaker pipelines are responsible for orchestrating workflows across each step of the ML process and task automation including data loading, data transformation, training, tuning and validation, and deployment.
+The MLOps projects implement CI/CD using SageMaker Pipelines and [AWS CodePipeline](https://aws.amazon.com/codepipeline/), [AWS CodeCommit](https://aws.amazon.com/codecommit/), and [AWS CodeBuild](https://aws.amazon.com/codebuild/).
+SageMaker Pipelines are responsible for orchestrating workflows across each step of the ML process and task automation including data loading, data transformation, training, tuning and validation, and deployment.
 Each model is tracked via the [SageMaker model registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html), which stores the model metadata, such as training and validation metrics and data lineage, manages model versions and the approval status of the model.
 This solution supports secure multi-account model deployment using [AWS Organizations](https://aws.amazon.com/organizations/) or via simple target account lists.

 **7 – Secure infrastructure**
-Amazon SageMaker Studio domain is deployed in a dedicated VPC.
+Studio domain is deployed in a dedicated VPC.
 Each [elastic network interface (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) used by SageMaker domain or workload is created within a private dedicated subnet and attached to the specified security groups.
 The data science environment VPC can be configured with internet access via an optional [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).
 You can also run this VPC in internet-free mode without any inbound or outbound internet access.
 All access to the AWS public services is routed via [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/endpoint-services-overview.html).
 Traffic between your VPC and the AWS services does not leave the Amazon network and is not exposed to the public internet.

 **8 – Data security**